 What type of interfaces does IMAT support?

-IMAT includes a browser-based user interface that supports every major browser (including Internet Exporer version 8 and later).
+IMAT includes a browser-based user interface that supports the latest versions of Edge, Chrome, Firefox and Internet Explorer 11.
 IMAT also has API calls that allow programmatic access.

 Does IMAT provide a workflow management solution for the review of records?

 Yes, IMAT includes a configurable document and data workflow.
 A series of configurable rules allow the system to select where the data is sourced from, determine the path that the document or data will take through the system, and choose what cross referencing and NLP technologies to apply.